-“According to the 2008 US Census, the state of Massachusetts had a total of 141,843 business organizations….
+“According to the 2008 US Census, Massachusetts had a total of 141,843 business organizations….
 I argue that although small businesses are often overlooked, they do still exhibit important facets of organizational culture.
 I will focus on the application of The Zen of Groups, Geert Hofstede’s power distance, and theories of organizational behavior to my experiences in these settings.
-My goal is to draw upon my professional work experience and identify examples of the aforementioned concepts.
 Providing concrete instances of these theories will offer a solid understanding of the ever changing and complex environments of contemporary business organizations.”

 snappy start… thesis…frame.